 What about other third parties?

-We may transfer your personal data outside the EEA to third parties such as your lawyers, accountants, tax advisers, managers, agents, promoters and foreign tax authorities where the transfer is necessary:
+We may transfer your personal data outside the UK to third parties such as your lawyers, accountants, tax advisers, managers, agents, promoters and foreign tax authorities where the transfer is necessary:

 - for the performance of our contract with you (i.e. for the provision of our services to you) or for the implementation of pre-contractual measures taken at your request; or